ember-fastboot/fastboot-website/public/docs/architecture.md

 to provide for functionality not available by default in Node.

-For example, `localStorage` is not available in Node.js and you may instead want to save values to a Redis server by using the `radredis` npm packge.
+For example, `localStorage` is not available in Node.js and you may instead want to save information to a Redis server by using the `radredis` npm packge.

 For security reasons, your Ember app running in FastBoot can only access